Edward John Hopkins: Life

 His first organist appointment was at Mitcham Church.
 He played in a blind audition against several other organists and won first place in the auditions.
 The committee, on seeing that he was only sixteen, were reluctant to appoint him but his friend James Turle, the organist at Westminster Abbey, where Hopkins had played as a stand-in for Turle, informed them of the fact and he was appointed.

-After four years at Mitcham Church, he became organist at the Church of St Peter, Islington and in 1841, he became organist at St. Luke's, Berwick St, Soho (demolished 1936).
-He held that position for two years before becoming organist at Temple Church, which held a historic organ built in 1683 under the auspices of the Benchers.
+After four years at Mitcham Church, he became organist at the Church of St Peter, Islington and in 1841, he became organist at St Luke's, Berwick St, Soho (demolished 1936).
+He held that position for two years before becoming organist at Temple Church (succeeding George Warne) which held a historic organ built in 1683 under the auspices of the Benchers.
 He held this position for many years.